tomcru/holy-loader/README.md

 - `color` (string): Specifies the color of the top-loading bar.
 Default: "#59a2ff" (a shade of blue).
 - `initialPosition` (number): Sets the initial position of the top-loading bar as a percentage of the total width.
 Default: 0.08 (8% of the total width).
-- `crawlSpeed` (number): Determines the delay speed for the incremental movement of the top-loading bar, in milliseconds.
+- `trickleSpeed` (number): Determines the delay speed for the incremental movement of the top-loading bar, in milliseconds.
 Default: 200 milliseconds.
 - `height` (number): Defines the height of the top-loading bar in pixels.
 Default: 4 pixels.
-- `crawl` (boolean): Enables or disables the automatic incremental movement of the top-loading bar.
+- `trickle` (boolean): Enables or disables the automatic incremental movement of the top-loading bar.
 Default: true (enabled).
 - `easing` (string): Specifies the easing function to use for the loading animation.
 Accepts any valid CSS easing string.
 Default: "ease".
 - `speed` (number): Sets the animation speed of the top-loading bar in milliseconds.
 Default: 200 milliseconds.
 - `zIndex` (number): Defines the z-index property of the top-loading bar, controlling its stacking order.
 Default: 2147483647.